lishiyo/ficworld/memory-bank/tasks.md

     - [ ] Implement `query_memories`: performs semantic search with metadata filtering.
     - [ ] Handle Chroma client initialization and collection management.
     - [ ] Refer to `memory_strategy.md` for schema and query logic.
+    - [ ] Write unit tests for `ChromaVectorStoreDriver` (mocking `chromadb` client if actual DB operations are slow/complex for unit tests, or using an ephemeral in-memory Chroma instance) to verify embedding generation, memory addition, and querying with metadata filters.

 ### Subtask 7.3: Update `MemoryManager` to Use `VectorStoreDriver`
 - **Instructions:**